psiccardi/beers-app/README.md

 ***Parameters***:
  - ***page***: 0 or any positive integer
  - ***limit***: 1-80 (if limit > 80 this API returns a Bad Request Error)

 ***Authentication***:
-This route is protected, so you have to add a Bearer Authentication header with the token retrievet from ***Login API***.
+This route is protected, so you have to add a Bearer Authentication header with the token retrieved from ***Login API***.

 An example with curl:
 ```